MaikeMorrison/FAVA/README.md

 - `fava`: Quantify variability across many compositional vectors in a single, normalized index, called FAVA

-- `bootstrap_fava`: Estimate the uncertainty in FAVA by generating bootstrap replicates of one or more relative abundance matrices and computing FAVA for each replicate matrix
+- `bootstrap_fava`: Compare values of FAVA between pairs of abundance matrices

 - `window_fava`: Compute FAVA in sliding windows along the rows of a relative abundance matrix